AnadiGautam08/Assignment-2-Control-Structures-in-Python-/README.md

 ---

-## 🧮 Task 2: Check if a Number is Even or Odd
+## 🧮 Task 2: Sum of Integers from 1 to 50 Using a Loop

     1. Uses a for loop to iterate over numbers from 1 to 50.